Shak789/NHL-Clutch-Goalscorers/README.md

 ### 8. Using the Model on a Final Test Set
 The model was tested on player data from the 2024-2025 season to the current point of the 2025-2026 season.
 The R² of 70% indicates the model explains 70% of variance in clutch performance, which is strong given the inherent randomness in clutch situations.

+### Conclusion
+Through this project, I hope that NHL fans can identify forwards who perform well in close game situations and use the regression model to determine if they are underperforming/overperforming expectations.
+The SHAP analysis should make the model less of a "black box" and enable users to gain more insight into playing styles that influence the predictions.
+For those more statistically inclined, the prediction intervals can show players who are truly "clutch".

+While there were still some influential points in the final model, these points may be useful in determining overvalued and undervalued players.
+One potential limitation in the cltuch score is that it includes goals from all periods.
+It would be useful to have only third period goals given these are the most clutch goals, but I was not able to filter by period on Natural Stat Trick.